The Storage Material That’s Ruining Vintage Currency for …

-The plastic holders protecting your currency might be destroying it.
+Probably should have led with this section, honestly: the plastic holders protecting your currency might be destroying it.
 PVC—polyvinyl chloride—once dominated currency storage products.
-Those flexible vinyl flips and soft plastic pages release acids that attack paper and ink, causing irreversible damage to notes stored within them.
-Understanding the difference between safe and dangerous storage materials protects your collection.
+Those flexible vinyl flips and soft plastic pages release acids that attack paper and ink, causing irreversible damage.

 The PVC Problem

 Polyvinyl chloride requires plasticizers to remain flexible.
 These additives—often containing chlorine compounds—migrate out of the plastic over time.
-As they leach onto stored currency, they leave oily residue, create haze on paper, and accelerate chemical degradation of inks and fibers.
+As they leach onto stored currency, they leave oily residue, create haze on paper, and accelerate chemical degradation.

 The damage appears gradually.
 A note stored in PVC might look fine for months or even years.
 Then haze develops on the surface.
 Colors begin shifting.
 The paper takes on an unhealthy sheen.
 By the time damage becomes visible, significant degradation has already occurred throughout the paper structure.

 Older collections frequently contain PVC damage.
 Currency holders from the 1970s and 1980s often used PVC because it was cheap and flexible.
-Collectors who inherited or purchased older collections should examine their holders carefully and remove notes from any suspect materials immediately.
+If you inherited or purchased an older collection, examine those holders carefully.

 Identifying PVC Materials